torizon/blog/content/software-testing-the-hardware-software-interface-part-2.md

 comparison techniques to evaluate if the image is being rendered properly.
 Tests are mostly limited by the ingenuity of whoever is writing them.

-### Dual-Targetting with QEMU
+### Dual-targeting with QEMU

-Dual-Targetting is a technique which involves isolating a given layer (generally the application layer) of a system to develop and test it further within a second target that is not generally the one actually being deployed.
+Dual-targeting is a technique which involves isolating a given layer (generally the application layer) of a system to develop and test it further within a second target that is not generally the one actually being deployed.

 Why do this?
 Well, testing with hardware in the loop is quite time consuming.
-Developing evenmoreso.
+Developing even more so.
 We want fast feedback and today a lot is heavily abstracted between the hardware, OS and application layers, meaning if we're developing an application or a non-hardware-bound kernel feature, we could use something better and faster.